khowling/yet-another-llm-example/README.md

 ### Dependencies

 Now, the application needs a `mongo database` for our business objects and trasactions, a `blob storage` for documents and images and a `few OpenAI services` for the chat experiance.
 You can either run these in the cloud (recommended), or run them locally using local emulators (except for the AI dependencies of course).
-Follow 'Setup Dependencies in Cloud', or, of you want to run locally, follow 'Setup Dependencies Local,
+Follow `Setup Dependencies in Cloud (Azure)`, or, if you want to run locally, follow `Install depednecies locally`

 NOTE: If you have an Azure account already and your not familour with setting up a local laptop, is probably eisier to run the dependencies in your Azure subscription

-### Option1 : Setup Dependencies in Cloud (Azure)_
+### Option1 : Setup Dependencies in Cloud (Azure)

-This repo contains has a script to setup all the dependencies you need to run this app, in Azure, at the same time, it creates a local `.env` file will all the nesaccary connection details for the app to run.
+This repo contains the nesassary scripts to setup all the dependencies you need to run this app, in Azure, at the same time, it creates a local `.env` file will all the nesaccary connection details for the app to run locally, with the dependencies running in Azure.

-Ensure you have the `az cli`, installed, and its logged in (`az login`) with an account that has `owner` rights on the subscription.
-This is needed as the IaC will create Role Assignements.
+Ensure you have the Azure [`az cli`](https://learn.microsoft.com/cli/azure/install-azure-cli), installed, and its logged in (`az login`) with an account that has `owner` rights on the subscription.

-Just execute the following commands, the 1st line creates all the Azure dependencies, and the following lines populates `Mongo` and the `Blob Account` with an example catalog.
+Now, assuming you have clones the repo locally, and have changed directory to the repo folder, just execute the following commands:

 ```
+# Run the Infrastructure templates to provision the dependencies in Azure
 bash setup/az.dependencies.sh 5a25 >app/shop/.env

+# Run the script to populated the database and storage with the demo catalog
 cd app/shop
 npm i
 npx tsx -r dotenv/config setup/init_config.ts
 ```

-Now, all you should need to do is open the app in `VSCode`, and run the server
+Now, all you should need to do is launch  `VSCode` from the repo folder and run the server:

 ```
 $ vscode .